influxdata/docs-v2/content/influxdb/v2/reference/glossary.md

 For example, assume that an InfluxDB bucket has one measurement.
 The single measurement has two tag keys: `email` and `status`.
-If there are three different `email`s, and each email address is associated with two different `status`es, the series cardinality for the measurement is 6 (3 × 2 = 6):
+If the data contains three different `email` values, and each email address is associated with two different `status` values, the series cardinality for the measurement is `6` (3 × 2 = 6):

 | email                 | status |